Brandywine Global Investment Management LLC Purchases New Position in Halliburton (NYSE:HAL)

 Halliburton Trading Up 0.4 %

-Halliburton (NYSE:HAL – Get Free Report) last announced its quarterly earnings results on Tuesday, October 24th.
-The oilfield services company reported $0.79 earnings per share for the quarter, beating analysts’ consensus estimates of $0.77 by $0.02.
+Halliburton (NYSE:HAL – Get Free Report) last posted its quarterly earnings data on Tuesday, October 24th.
+The oilfield services company reported $0.79 EPS for the quarter, topping analysts’ consensus estimates of $0.77 by $0.02.
+The firm had revenue of $5.80 billion during the quarter, compared to analysts’ expectations of $5.85 billion.
 Halliburton had a return on equity of 31.61% and a net margin of 11.52%.
-The business had revenue of $5.80 billion during the quarter, compared to analysts’ expectations of $5.85 billion.
-During the same quarter last year, the business posted $0.60 earnings per share.
-The business’s revenue for the quarter was up 8.3% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Halliburton will post 3.07 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 8.3% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.60 EPS.
+Equities research analysts predict that Halliburton will post 3.07 earnings per share for the current fiscal year.

 Halliburton Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 27th.
-Stockholders of record on Thursday, December 7th will be given a $0.16 dividend.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 1.68%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 27th.
+Shareholders of record on Thursday, December 7th will be paid a $0.16 dividend.
+This represents a $0.64 dividend on an annualized basis and a yield of 1.68%.
 The ex-dividend date is Wednesday, December 6th.
-Halliburton’s dividend payout ratio is currently 21.99%.
+Halliburton’s payout ratio is 21.99%.

 Halliburton Company provides products and services to the energy industry worldwide.
 It operates in two segments, Completion and Production, and Drilling and Evaluation.
 The Completion and Production segment offers production enhancement services that include stimulation and sand control services; cementing services, such as well bonding and casing, and casing equipment; completion tools that offer downhole solutions and services, including well completion products and services, intelligent well completions, and service tools, as well as liner hanger, sand control, and multilateral systems; production solutions comprising coiled tubing, hydraulic workover units, downhole tools, and pumping and nitrogen services; and pipeline and process services, such as pre-commissioning, commissioning, maintenance, and decommissioning.